phone

 2024 April/May tour: Taiwan Trip Report (opens a new window with a pdf file)

-- Taiwan: March 24 - April 6, 2025 (14 days, plus optional Okinawa ext. for 7-days).
-This tour focuses on endemics.
+• #12 Taiwan: March 14 - 29, 2025 (16 days).
+This tour focuses on endemics, spending 8 days in the mountains.
+We expect to see close to 200 species of birds.
 The birding areas we visit also have opportunities for hiking.
 The itinerary is slightly different than the one posted below.
+We will not be visiting the Hualien and Taroko Gorge areas.
 Please contact us for itinerary.
-Price: $4,850 per person double occupancy, with an additional $900 for single occupancy.
-Spots left = 5
+Price is $4,920 per person for double occupancy with an additional $1,250 for single occupancy.
+Spots left = 4

-- Fairy Pitta 2025: May 15 - 30, 2025 (16 days).
+• #13 Fairy Pitta 2025: May 15 - 30, 2025 (16 days).
 This very special tour will spend extra time in the Huben area to view the Fairy Pitta and other endemic species.
 The itinerary will be very similar to the one posted below, but we will visit the locations in a different order.
 Spots left = 0 Time to sign up for 2026!
+More dates are available as listed below

 High Altitude: Please be aware that this trip has two lodging nights at 5,700 feet (Ren'ai) and two nights at 7,500 feet (Dasyueshan).
 The Dasyueshan area has many stairs and a high point of 9,000 feet for a day trip on the mountain.
 Ren'ai has a high point of 10,750 for a day trip to Hehuanshan pass, which is the highest point on the Taiwan highway system.
 If you are concerned about the high altitude, you can skip the day trips to the higher elevations and stay at the hotel for the day.
 The hotel areas are lovely locations to spend the day.